 High-touch points or high-touch surfaces are the surfaces that people come in contact with multiple times a day.
 Typical examples include lift switches, light switches, keyboards, faucets, and countertops.

 Because several people touch these surfaces every day, they should be cleaned regularly to prevent cross-contamination.
-To create a safe and hygienic environment, you need to improve decontamination of high-touch surfaces.
+To create a safe and hygienic environment, you need to improve the decontamination of high-touch surfaces.

 Answering the Million Dollar Question: What is Deep Cleaning?